-This is one area where pots really trump over garden beds as vegies growing in pots are relatively insect and pest free.
+This is one area where pots trump over garden beds as veggies growing in pots are relatively insect and pest free.
 Typical culprits like snails find pots less attractive and are easier to spot.
-If you do notice insect activity, use a soft organic spray such as Searles Bug Beater (pyrethrum spray) or flick them off the plant and squash them.
+If you notice insect activity, use a soft organic spray such as Searles Bug Beater (pyrethrum spray) or flick them off the plant and squash them.

-When growing tomatoes in tropical areas, attached fruit fly traps to the tomato stakes above the pots for added pest protection.
+When growing tomatoes in tropical areas, attach fruit fly traps to the tomato stakes above the pots for added pest protection.